-Much of the confusion and misinformation being disseminated about Lyme disease can be attributed to the failure to make several key distinctions:
+Much of the confusion and misinformation now being disseminated about Lyme disease can be attributed to the failure to make several key distinctions:

 The terms Lyme disease and "chronic Lyme disease", although often used interchangeably, refer to two different medical conditions.
 In the United States, Lyme disease is a tick-borne bacterial infection, transmitted by Borrelia burgdorferi sensu stricto.
 We know a great deal about its transmission, diagnosis, and treatment (1).
-By contrast, there is considerable controversy about "chronic Lyme disease," which has not been defined as a distinct clinical entity to distinguish it from other medical conditions with similar symptoms.
+By contrast, there is considerable controversy about "chronic Lyme disease," which has not been defined as a distinct clinical entity to distinguish it from other medical conditions with similar symptoms (1).
 Without a precise case definition, it is impossible to determine who has it, much less develop a rational approach for treating it.
-In this commentary, the term "chronic Lyme disease" is used to describe a condition in which individuals have an array of non-specific persistent symptoms of which pain is a major component; here, there is no objective evidence of a persistent B. burgdorferi infection.
-In those who have evidence of a correctly diagnosed and treated previous infection, the more preferred term is post-treatment Lyme disease symptoms (PTLDS), rather than "chronic Lyme disease".
-In this way, no assumptions are made on the possible existence of a persistent infection.
+In this commentary, the term "chronic Lyme disease" is used to describe a condition in which individuals have an array of non-specific persistent symptoms of which pain is a major component; most have no objective evidence of persistent B. burgdorferi infection.
+In those with symptoms as well as a medical history with evidence of a correctly diagnosed and treated previous infection, the more preferred term is post-treatment Lyme disease symptoms (PTLDS), rather than "chronic Lyme disease", without making any assumptions that such symptoms are due to a persistent infection.

-In the 4 NIH-supported clinical trials showing no benefit of extended antibiotic therapy for the treatment of persistent symptoms following the treatment of Lyme disease, only patients with a past history of well-documented active Lyme disease, diagnosed in accordance with criteria established by the Centers for Disease Prevention and Control (CDC), were enrolled (2,3,4).
+In the results of at least 5 clinical trials showing no benefit of extended antibiotic therapy for the treatment of persistent symptoms following the treatment of Lyme disease, only patients with a past history of well-documented active Lyme disease, diagnosed in accordance with criteria established by the Centers for Disease Prevention and Control (CDC), were enrolled (2,3,4,5).
 This did not guarantee that all enrolled patients actually had a persistent B. burgdorferi infection; however, it at least made such an assumption much more probable and excluded those not likely to derive any benefit from antibiotic therapy.
 Of the more than 3,000 patients who volunteered for enrollment because they believed they had "chronic Lyme disease", only 5-8% met this criterion for enrollment.
 This suggests that the number of individuals who believe they have "chronic Lyme disease" far exceeds those with documented evidence of a prior B. burgdorferi infection who have persistent symptoms.

 It has been suggested that the total number of patients enrolled in the above mentioned clinical trials was too small for one to draw meaningful conclusions about the efficacy of retreatment, despite the fact that the data obtained were subjected to appropriate statistical analysis and rigorous peer-review.
 However, based on the enrollment data cited above, one would have to survey more than 10,000 prospective subjects in order to enroll 500 patients to do a comparable study.
-To conduct a clinical trial of such magnitude for an infectious disease that is neither fatal nor life-threatening (5) would be enormously expensive in terms of the almost "Herculean" recruitment efforts required.
-So, in the absence of convincing objective evidence of a persistent infection, is there any wonder that many individuals, who believe that they have "chronic Lyme disease" fail to respond to months -- or in some cases even years -- of antibiotic therapy, and often sadly conclude that "chronic Lyme disease" is incurable?
+To conduct a clinical trial of such magnitude for an infectious disease that is neither fatal nor life-threatening (6) would be enormously expensive in terms of the almost "Herculean" recruitment efforts required.
+So, in the absence of convincing evidence for the presence of a persistent infection, is there any wonder that many individuals, who believe that they have "chronic Lyme disease" fail to respond to months -- or in some cases even years -- of antibiotic therapy, and often sadly conclude that "chronic Lyme disease" is incurable?
 Admittedly, the majority of such individuals experience real pain; but, there is just no evidence that most of them have -- or ever had -- a B. burgdorferi infection.